What can I learn from this page? | An update on moving to competency-based development planning |

 When a job group is set to "visible to everyone," employees can choose to add that role to their development plan.

-For more guidance check out the Culture Amp Training (click here for the EU link)
+For more guidance visit the Development Plans course in Culture Amp Training

 Viewing competencies in the development planning report